-Ombudsman for Banking Services and Investments follows the deferral method of accounting for contributions.
+OBSI follows the deferral method of accounting for contributions.

-Membership fees are recognized as revenue in the fiscal year to which the billings relate.
+Membership fees are recognized as revenue in the fiscal year to which they relate.
+Membership fees received in advance of the membership year to which they relate are recorded as deferred revenue.